finbourne/scheduler-sdk-java/sdk/docs/ImagesApi.md

 > UploadImageInstructions uploadImage(uploadImageRequest)

-[EXPERIMENTAL] UploadImage: Upload a Docker Image used for Scheduler jobs
+UploadImage: Upload a Docker Image used for Scheduler jobs

 Every image must have at least one tag.
 Note: your image will not be available until the returned Docker commands are executed.